DheerajSai24/AI-Resume-Builder/README.md

 ## 📞 Support

-For support, please open an issue in the repository or contact the author.
+For support, please open an issue in the repository or contact the author:dheerajsai628@gmail.com

 ---